Updated: Jun 14, 2021

 So what is this nutrient?

 Vitamin A!
 Plant sources (fruits and vegetables) of vitamin A are found in the form of Beta Carotene.
 However, certain key foods have higher amounts than others.
-One of these foods are tomatoes (see recipe below with bonus nutrition information).
+One of these foods are carrots & tomatoes (see recipe below with bonus nutrition information).
 The recommended amount of Vitamin A needed is based on the stage in your lifecycle.
 For example, most women age 19 and older need 700 mcg or 2,333 IU daily.
-This number is different for small children and pregnant women.
+This number is different for small children, pregnant, and breast-feeding women.

 When it comes to supplements, caution should be

 taken since Vitamin A can build up in the body at toxic levels and cause minor to major side effects.
 Laboratory testing and monitoring are needed which can be done by a healthcare provider, including a registered dietitian nutritionist.